tcvdijk/wupstream/README.md

 ## Running the Demo

-It takes three arguments:
+Wüpstream takes three arguments:

-1. Network in the json format.
+1. Filename of the network (json).
-2. Starting nodes in the text format.
+2. Starting nodes (txt).
 3. Output filename.

 The output will likely contain the some IDs multiple times.

+By default, the program does no logging, but you can change this in `Log.h` by changing `DefaultLogDestination`.
+Setting it to `StdOut` will log to standard out; setting it to `LogFile` will log to a file called `log.txt`.
+The log will contain some basic timing information of the various steps of the program.

 ### Linux